Signs of Heroin Addiction in Friends and Family Members

 - Wears the same clothes every day without washing them

-- Face has taken on a slack or drooped appearance
+- The face has taken on a slack or drooped appearance

 When you ask them about this lack of hygiene, a common excuse is that they don’t feel well.

-You’ve noticed your friend is arriving to school or work late on a consistent basis.
+You’ve noticed your friend is arriving at school or working late on a consistent basis.
 When you ask them about why they are late, they tell you blatant lies or stories that don’t make sense.

 Heroin abusers are often embarrassed by their addiction.
 They cover up their runs to meet their dealers by lying about it.
 Some of the more obvious signs of heroin addiction can be concealed with distortions of the truth.

 Common excuses that you’ll hear are the following: